Back to Blog

 What if I need to access data that’s only in the cloud?

-Wakha syncs data proactively when online, ensuring your local device has the latest project data.
-For data that hasn’t synced yet, you’ll need to wait for connectivity to return.
-However, Wakha’s sync is designed to keep your local data as current as possible.
+Wakha syncs data proactively when online, so your local device holds the latest project data.
+For data not yet synced, you need to wait for connectivity.
+Sync is designed to keep local data as current as possible.

 Written by